dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.61/_index.md

 Two new total columns have been added to the Audits [Drilldown](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level) in [Account Search](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level):

-1. Audit- Modifiers Post Audit; AND
+1. Audit- Modifiers Post Audit

-2. Audit-Modifiers Pre Audit.
+2. Audit-Modifiers Pre Audit

 These will record the total based on the number of modifiers on the CPT codes or Charges.